 Apr 29, 2021 – New SMR Guidance Resources

-The 22-page reference guide includes information about legal obligations and liability, what is considered “reasonable grounds’ for suspicion, timing for submitting SMRs, characteristics of a clear and concise SMR, and more.
-The document also contains information about red flag indicators, which includes:
+The 22-page reference guide includes information about legal obligations and liability, what is considered ‘reasonable grounds’ for suspicion, the timing for submitting SMRs, characteristics of a clear and concise SMR, and more.
+The document also contains information about red flag indicators, which include:

 - Structuring: the deliberate division of large amounts of cash into smaller deposits to avoid threshold reporting requirements.